ericdebeij/rulecopy/README.md

 for your system, or by cloning this repository and compiling it yourself.

 ## TODO
-- --values - copy variable values from definition
+- --values - copy variable values from definition; currently variables values are not overwritten (by design) as they can contain configurable values)
-- subcommands for quick usage:
-  - akamai rcp COPY from_prop:version rule vars (into pasteboard)
-  - akamai rcp PASTE to_prop:version (from pasteboard)
 - --new BASEVERSION - create a new property version instead of updating latest

+## Not implemented
+- Considered to have the utility work like the pasteboard (pbcopy, pbpaste).
+Didn't do that but you can simply mimik that by using a definition file.
+- Considered exporting a json diff of the changes that will be / are made.
+Didn't do that as you can simply compare the backup and target export.